-- 243. For example, in the antitrust field, it has been noted that, notwithstanding the possibility of treble damages, it could be financially worthwhile to fix prices even if one were caught.
+243. For example, in the antitrust field, it has been noted that, notwithstanding the possibility of treble damages, it could be financially worthwhile to fix prices even if one were caught.
 The use of the extra profits derived from the price fixing throughout the duration of the litigation, coupled with the courts' typical aversion to allowing interest to run on damages until the judgment has been entered, means that the defendant in fact profits, even if he later does have to pay treble damages.
 See Walter B. Erickson, The Profitability of Violating the Antitrust Laws: Dissolution and Treble Damages in Private Antitrust Litigation, 5 ANTITRUST L. & ECON.
-REV. 101 (1972). - 244.
-As the law governing shareholder derivative actions is evolving, with the rise of special litigation committees and the developments in the demand requirement (see FED.
+REV. 101 (1972).

+244. As the law governing shareholder derivative actions is evolving, with the rise of special litigation committees and the developments in the demand requirement (see FED.
 R. CIV.
 P. 23.1, which has been the model for many state counterparts)-especially in Delaware and New York (compare Barr v.
 Wackman, 329 N.E.2d 180 (N.Y.
 1975) with Aronson v.
 Lewis, 473 A.2d 805 (Del.
-1984))-the deck is fairly well stacked in directors' favor without more. - 245.
-Again, the growing strength of advocacy organizations like United Shareholders Association, coupled with the increased activism of at least some institutional investors, is tending to counteract this trend to some extent.
-See supra https://doi.org/126-37.amh.accompanying text//Howevers/this activity may be too little, too late.
+1984))-the deck is fairly well stacked in directors' favor without more.

+245. Again, the growing strength of advocacy organizations like United Shareholders Association, coupled with the increased activism of at least some institutional investors, is tending to counteract this trend to some extent.
+See supra notes 125-27 and accompanying text.
+However, this activity may be too little, too late.

-to shareholder approval.
-Ideally, they should be subject to periodic reapproval, perhaps every five years.
+five years.
 If the opposite approach, of specifying a statutory limitation, is chosen, then shareholders should be able to "opt out" of the limits, although in view of the difficulty in organizing a diverse, disparate, scattered group of shareholders, that is far less desirable than using an "opt in" approach, with periodic reapproval.

-Concurrently, it would be desirable to spell out standards of director behavior, rather along the lines of the Revised Model Business Corporation Act, rather than leave these standards to the current case-by-case determination.
+Concurrently, it would be desirable to spell out standards of director behavior, rather along the lines of the Revised Model Business Corporation Act,246 rather than leave these standards to the current case-by-case determination.
 The judicial approach might be satisfactory in a jurisdiction, like Delaware or New York, with a well developed body of case law, but in jurisdictions like Missouri with limited judicial interpretations, there is too much uncertainty.
 It becomes extremely difficult to advise clients with a high degree of confidence as to how to conduct themselves, and how to ensure that they will be protected against liability.

 Of course, it is fruitless for a jurisdiction that wants to protect shareholders from managerial overreaching to have rules, either statutory or judicial, that are much more stringent than those of the most liberal jurisdiction.
-Under current interpretations, managers will simply incorporate in the more liberal jurisdiction, and do business in their "home" state as foreign corporations.
-Additionally, corporate lobbyists are heard much more clearly in state capitals than in Washington; legislators anxious to attract industry to the state, in order to help fill the treasury's coffers, are unlikely to be too hard on corporations, lest they discourage someone from locating in the state, or lead a domestic corporation to flee to more friendly climes.
-It is the "race to the bottom" all over.
-This again raises an argument for federal incorporation, at least of larger corporations, but that idea has already been rejected many times.
+Under current interpretations, managers will simply incorporate in the more liberal jurisdiction, and do business in their "home" state as foreign corporations.247 Additionally, corporate lobbyists are heard much more clearly in state capitals than in Washington; legislators anxious to attract industry to the state, in order to help fill the treasury's coffers, are unlikely to be too hard on corporations, lest they discourage someone from locating in the state, or lead a domestic corporation to flee to more friendly climes.
+It is the "race to the bottom" all over.248 This again raises an argument for federal incorporation, at least of larger corporations, but that idea has already been rejected many times.249

 Other constituency statutes are so filled with uncertainties and inconsistencies that they should be repealed.
-Alternatively, courts should recognize that the total elimination of any accountability of managers so conflicts with
+Alternatively, courts should recognize that the total elimination of any accountability of managers so conflicts with traditional notions of corporate governance that they should be voided.
+This could be done if courts would apply Professor Macey's analysis, and interpret the